UMAprotocol/UMIPs/UMIPs/umip-157.md

 If the `realizedLPFeePct` that is computed using those means does not match the `realizedLPFeePct` in the `FilledRelay` event, then the relay is considered invalid.

+We acknowledge that this calculation is complex and poses risk to the relayer who would not receive a refund for an honest attempt at a fill where the computed LP fee is off by a trivial amount.
+Therefore, all `realizedLpFeePct`'s should be floor rounded to 6 decimals.
+For example, `11000000000000` and `11830749673498` would be considered equivalent fees because `0.000011` and `0.000011830749673498` are both equal to `0.000011` after floor rounding to 6 decimals.

 All valid `FilledRelay` events should then be stored for the construction of the bundle.